Please note the following admission requirements for the Applied Behavior Analysis (M.S.) program:

 Program Details

-This degree program will teach you to become a competent, compassionate behavior analyst who is prepared to serve children with disabilities, and their families, in an authentic, culturally sensitive, ethical way.
-You'll gain the knowledge, skills, and values necessary to effectively assess, design, implement, and evaluate evidence-based behavioral interventions; to advocate for the rights and well-being of individuals with disabilities; to promote positive social change.
+This degree program will teach you to become a competent and compassionate behavior analyst who is prepared to serve children with disabilities and their families in an authentic, individualized, and ethical way.
+You'll gain the knowledge, skills, and values necessary to effectively assess, design, implement, and evaluate evidence-based behavioral interventions, advocate for the rights and well-being of individuals with disabilities, and promote positive social change.

-You will learn to provide behavior analytic services to individuals with challenging behavior and/or skill deficits through direct care, consultation, support, and training to teachers, staff, parents, and clients.
-The MS in ABA provides opportunities for graduate students to work within schools, homes, clinics, or related settings with individuals with or at-risk for disabilities (Birth – 21 years of age).
+You will learn to provide behavior analytic services to individuals with challenging behavior and/or skill deficits through direct care, consultation, support, and training to their teachers, staff, and caregivers.
+The MS in ABA program provides opportunities for graduate students to work within schools, homes, centers, or related settings with individuals with or at-risk for disabilities (Birth – 21 years of age).

 Admission Requirements

-• Writing sample: a research, literature review, or professional paper from a previous college course.
-Make sure the paper conforms to APA 6th edition guidelines.
+- Writing sample: a research, literature review, or professional paper from a previous college course.

 The GRE is not required for admission to this program.